artsy/README/onboarding/sprint-rotation.md

 #### New engineers' responsibilities

 - Engineers should join team slack channels, distribution lists, and events.
-(Confirm that joining the team's google group adds team events such as sprint planning to your calendar.)
+You can join the team's google groups by going to this [URL](https://groups.google.com/all-groups).
+If you have any issues joining the group, please let your manager know.
 - When possible, pair with your buddy or other team members on their sprint work.
 - When a pair isn't available, it can be useful to work independently on:
   - setting up development environments for the team's major systems